 With the assistance of local wetland and forest expertise, The Domestic Godless spent a few weeks scouring the canals, reservoirs, hedgerows and bins of the borough, to expand on their anarchic repertoire of food, drink and recipes, taking foraging in the local environment way out of its comfort zone.
 They even went the extra inch to introduce a few species of their own, from both their travels and their native County Cork, to stock up the local ecosystem.

 The café was be open free to the public during the week with two evening events highlighting Domestic Godless' gastronomic research and experimentation:

 An introduction to few new species

-Café Abyss is part of Waltham Forest Tours, a travel agency with a difference.
-Visit the Waltham Forest Tours section for more events.
+Café Abyss was part of Waltham Forest Tours, a travel agency with a difference.
+Visit the Waltham Forest Tours section for more highlights.

 Domestic Godless is funded by Culture Ireland.
 Culture Ireland promote Irish arts worldwide.
 It creates and supports opportunities for Irish artists and companies to present and promote their work at strategic international festivals and venues.
 It develops platforms to present outstanding Irish work to international audiences, through showcases at key global arts events, including the Edinburgh Festivals and the Venice Biennales.